The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: An example of approximation of order

-It remains to estimate the $L^2$-norm of the Jacobian matrix of $S$ on $\Omega_\delta$.
-We recall that $S$ has to be built so that $T_\eps$, defined on the whole $\Omega$, is still a transport map from $\mu$ to $\nu$ with finite Sobolev norm; thus, the map $S$, defined on $\Omega_\delta$, must send $\Omega_\delta$ onto its original image $S(\Omega_\delta)$ in a regular way and keep the constraint on the image measures:
+It then remains to estimate the $L^2$-norm of the Jacobian matrix of $S$ on $\Omega_\delta$.
+Let us recall that $S$ has to be built so that $T_\eps$, defined on the whole $\Omega$, is still a transport map from $\mu$ to $\nu$ with finite Sobolev norm; thus, the map $S$, defined on $\Omega_\delta$, must send $\Omega_\delta$ onto its original image $S(\Omega_\delta)$ in a regular way while keeping the constraint on the image measures:

 Moreover, the regularity of the global map $T_\eps$ implies a compatibility condition at the boundary: